15 HAPPY ENDINGS

 Rather than explore deconstructions of long-dead masters such as Chekhov, Ibsen, or Shakespeare -- “15 Happy Endings” focuses on what passes for the popular literature, stories, and characters of our present moment.
 It explores the compression and consolidation of artistic expression into narrow terms, and considers the potential impact on public discourse in American society.

-"15 Happy Endings" was one of the projects Kevin Doyle researched during his tenure as the 2018-2019 Saari Invited Artist at the Saari Residence for artists and researchers run by Kone Foundation in Finland.
+"15 Happy Endings" was conceived during Kevin Doyle's tenure as the 2018-2019 Saari Invited Artist at the Saari Residence for artists and researchers maintained by Kone Foundation in Finland.